 All F-1 students are permitted to work on-campus at Lasell College.
 Here are the key aspects of on-campus employment:

-Employment is limited to 20 hours per week while school is in session and when school is not in session but the College is still open, students may work full-time (winter, spring, and summer breaks).
+- Employment is limited to 20 hours per week while school is in session.
+Students may work full-time during the summer and official school breaks when school is not in session.

 - New incoming students cannot begin working on-campus more than 30 days before classes begin.

 - Transfer students can work on campus but only after their SEVIS record has been transferred to Lasell.

 - Students can only work on-campus until the end date on their form I-20.